SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 * You avoid grammatical and spelling errors
 * Your message is clear
 * The layout and tone of the email is professional
-* You don’t forgotten anything important
+* You don’t forget anything important
 * The receiver knows who else agrees with the content

 ::: email-template